jd28/mudl/README.md

 # mudl

 Hackish proof of concept model viewer for NWN Models..  mdl + having only muddled through a couple chapters of graphics book = **mudl**.
+See also the opengl branch for an openGL 3.3 (what the game uses) version.

 ## Building